keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-16-food-budget-dropped.md

 ## Have you tamed your food finances?

-So, there you have it - we improved our food spending by $3,300 a year through a combination of making the time to cook, finding recipes that worked for our family, avoiding convenience foods, and improving our tracking (using [Thrifty](https://thrifty.keepthrifty.com)).
+So, there you have it.

+We improved our food spending by $3,300 a year through a combination of:

+- making the time to cook
+- finding recipes that worked for our family
+- avoiding convenience foods
+- improving our tracking (using [Thrifty](https://thrifty.keepthrifty.com)).

+{% include tweet-link.html tweet-text="It took us about two years of serious effort to get here, but our persistence paid off" %}!

 _Is food spending a challenge for you as well?
 Have you found any favorite recipes or techniques to keep your costs down?_